edfloreshz/blog.edfloreshz.dev/README.md

-# Personal website
+# Personal blog

-This is where my personal website and blog lives.
+This is where my personal blog lives.